Joe Day (footballer): Cardiff City

 On 27 June 2019, Day signed a two-year deal with Cardiff City on a free transfer following the expiry of his contract at Newport.
 He made his debut on the opening day of the season in a 3–2 defeat to Wigan Athletic as a substitute in place of Neil Etheridge.

 Day joined League One team AFC Wimbledon on a six-month loan deal on 28 January 2020.
 He made his Wimbledon debut against Accrington Stanley on 1 February 2020.

 On 4 January 2021, Day joined League One side Bristol Rovers on loan until the end of the 2020–21 season.
 Day made his debut that weekend in a 3–2 FA Cup third round defeat to Sheffield United.
 Although Day made a number of good saves, he was unlucky when a header he tipped onto the bar came back down, hitting Day and going in, this own goal opening the scoring for the Premier League side.

 Day was released by Cardiff City at the end of his contract at the end of the 2020–21 season.

 Newport County return

 On 11 June 2021, Day returned to former club Newport County, signing a three-year contract two years after he had left the club to join Cardiff City.
 He made his third debut for Newport on 7 August 2021 in the starting line-up for the 1–0 League Two win against Oldham Athletic.
+Day was released by Newport County at the end of the 2023-24 season.

+Woking loan

+On 28 July 2023, Day joined National League club Woking for the duration of the 2023–24 season.